3rd-Eden/versions/README.md

 Gzip is enabled on every compatible file format, even if the origin server doesn't support gzip.
-In addition to that, we have disabled gzip for IE 5 and IE6 without service pack 2 as it's known to impropperly cache it.
+In addition to that, we have disabled gzip for IE 5 and IE6 without service pack 2 as it is known to improperly cache it.
 We also have detection for obfuscated gzip headers as researched by the [Yahoo performance team](http://developer.yahoo.com/blogs/ydn/posts/2010/12/pushing-beyond-gzipping/).